 There are a few points in this with regards to staying safe.
 Firstly, with regards to fitness, don’t take on something that’s too big a challenge for you.
 Only you will know your own fitness levels and if you get too far into something very demanding for you, you may not have the strength to walk back out.

 As with anywhere, the trail can be a place where macho-ness can come to the fore, especially among men.
-In short, it's just daft.
-If you're not able for something, better to be honest about it than get yourself into a pickle and have to call for help.
-The latter, not having the common sense to speak up and stand down from something too challenging for you, is very not macho 🙂 AKA stupid.
+In short, it’s just daft.
+If you’re not able for something, better to be honest about it than get yourself into a pickle and have to call for help.
+Not having the common sense to speak up and stand down from something too challenging for you, is very not macho 🙂 AKA stupid.

 The other area of limits are the types of terrain and it’s state when you enter it.
 For example, if you’re not familiar with hiking in very snowy or boggy conditions, you would be wise to wait to go into that environment with someone who is.
 You will learn loads in a short space of time and probably save yourself a lot of hassle.

 #9 Avoid Hazards